Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/content-model.md

 type extends the `ACME Generic Document` type, or base type if you like, which in turn extends the generic `Content` type.
 The Contract document node also has versioning turned on by having the `Versionable` aspect applied.

-Both the custom content model and the Alfresco Content Services content model is defined by the Data Dictionary Schema, which is the same as the Meta Model.
+Both the custom content model and the Content Services content model is defined by the Data Dictionary Schema, which is the same as the Meta Model.

 Content models, types, aspects, and properties are similar to object-oriented concepts in programming.
 If you are